Skip to main content

 Australian sausage rolls are another lunchtime favourite, made of sausage meat wrapped in a flaky puff pastry.
 Much like pies, they’re perfectly paired with tomato sauce.
 For the vegetarians out there, the popular spinach and cheese rolls are just as good!

 Avocado on toast is a breakfast staple among Aussies, usually sprinkled with feta cheese, pepper, salt, olive oil, sesame seeds and sometimes topped with poached eggs.
-You’ll find it in nearly any breakfast or brunch cafe, with extravagant varietals served in each eatery
+It normally sits comfortably high atop all the ‘Best Food In Australia’ lists – and for good reason.
+You’ll find it in nearly any breakfast or brunch cafe, with extravagant varieties served in each eatery.

 View this post on Instagram